by Admin Admin No Comments

 Formwork by name means “The Mold” which means it is the casing into which the casting material, usually concrete, is poured to obtain the desired structural shape.
 In the construction, it is similar to a mold to cast concrete members in different shapes and sizes using different types of materials such as timber, steel, aluminum, plastic, etc. Shuttering is a synonym term used for form-work.
 Formwork should have sufficient strength to carry the dead load and live load coming on it during casting operation and after that till concrete gets hard and gain some percentage of design strength.
 Read more

-by Jessie Pham Jessie Pham No Comments
+by Admin Admin No Comments

 [UPDATE] Single form film faced Plywood to Malaysia (19/10/2020)